Cher Puts On Leggy Display In Stunning One Piece Sequin Leotard During Birmingham Performance

 Even at 73, music icon, Cher, snapped up the attention of her audience and fans around the world when she showed off an ample helping of her perfectly toned legs during a recent concert event.

 Cher, who is currently in the midst of her 2019 Here We Go Again world tour, recently performed for an excited audience in Birmingham, U.K. She reminded her fans that age is just a number.
-According to The Daily Mail, the legend appeared on stage in a show-stopping electric blue and cream bodysuit that accentuated her rocking curves and long lean legs.
+According to the Daily Mail, the legend appeared on stage in a show-stopping electric blue and cream bodysuit that accentuated her rocking curves and long lean legs.

 This slim fit, rhinestone-encrusted bodysuit molded onto the singer’s body perfectly.
 It allowed her to show off her amazing physique while also providing a modest amount of coverage.